 “These were all produced and shipped to Oman to be installed by a third party, whom we provided an ‘IKEA’ type instruction manual and who never once had to recourse to us for further guidance.”

-Pollard explains how this project in the Omani capital drew on all of QAS’s experience and expertise:
+Pollard explains how this project in the Omani capital drew on all of experience and expertise of Quality Architectural Systems:

 “The architect required an enamel finished steel panel.
 The contractor had attempted to provide a four-millimetre bond system as the proposed steel structure was inadequate to take the load of the enamel panel, and after many months of wrangling came to QAS to provide the solution.

 “QAS created a new panel by taking the enamel outer skin from our partner in South Africa, VITREX International.
 We then grafted this skin onto our Dutch sister company’s (AFS International) Q-Premium honeycomb system, to reduce the weight of the system, on the structure.